Consequences Unleashed: First-time Probation Violations

 5. Probation Revocation

 In the most severe cases, when the violation is significant or repeated, the court may choose to revoke probation entirely.
 This means that the individual will be required to serve the remaining sentence in jail or prison.
 The length of the sentence will depend on the original conviction and the severity of the violation.
-Revocation is typically seen as a last resort when all other have been exhausted.
+Revocation is typically seen as a last resort when all other options have been exhausted.

 Conclusion